skolbot.AI Chatbot for Schools

 The scale of this shift is already measurable.
 According to Gartner, traditional search volume is projected to decline by 25% by 2027 as AI interfaces absorb early-stage research queries.
 EducationDynamics research from 2025 found that 37% of prospective students specifically use AI chatbots when building their university shortlist.
 Yet 71% of higher education institution pages currently fail to appear in AI-generated answers on relevant queries.

-For broader context on GEO strategy for schools, see our complete GEO guide for higher education institutions.
+For broader context on GEO strategy for universities, see our complete GEO guide for higher education institutions.

 The enduring strengths of SEO for universities